- How To Use Intake Forms

 - Where To See Intake Form Answers & Uploaded Files

 - Print Intake Forms

-- How Clients Access & Edit Intake Forms
+- How Clients Access & Edit Forms after booking

 - The Webinar

 We offer the ability to build custom forms to gather info from clients before they come in for their appointment.
-We'll ask the basics already –– first name, last name, phone number, and email.
+Forms go hand in hand with appointments, so if you want clients to fill out a form book them an appointment.
+We'll ask the basics already –– first name, last name, phone number, and email (these are key to organizing your client list and knowing where to send appointment notifications).
 But any other questions are up to you!

 How To Use Intake Forms ⚓

 - Intake forms must be created within Acuity rather than uploading pre-existing documents.
 That way, we know what kind of questions to ask and can save them in a client’s history.

 - If you'd prefer not to build new forms you do have the option to include a link to your pre-existing forms into your confirmation and reminder emails for clients to access after scheduling.

 - Mark forms as “Internal Use Only” to keep track of private client and appointment info like SOAP notes or images.